We’ll increase conversions by

 These examples clearly demonstrate how changes in CR can have a significant impact on the CPA.
 Furthermore, it emphasizes the importance of optimizing the marketing budget and marketing roi, to increase the CR, which can ultimately result in a more cost-effective and successful ad campaign.

-Importance of Optimizing CPA and CR
+Optimizing CPA and CR

 It cannot be denied that optimizing both the Cost Per Acquisition (CPA) and Conversion Rate (CR) is of utmost importance for businesses, as it can undoubtedly make a significant impact on the success of their marketing campaign.
 In order to maximize the results, it is essential for businesses to meticulously analyze their website and marketing metric in order to identify areas where the CR can be improved.